MiguelCastillo/bit-loader/README.md

 ---

 Some of these pipelines may or may not be useful for different file types.
-For example, loading up a JSON file probably would not need the transform or the dependency pipelines.
+For example, loading up a JSON file probably would not need the transform or dependency pipelines.
 So we would probably only register a plugin with fetch and compile handlers.
 JavaScript on the other hand might need all the pipelines.
 All this means is that you need to be aware of how you need to process your assets.

 ## Plugins